Conviva/conviva-js-agent-tracker/README.md

 To learn about the default metrics for analyzing the native and web applications performance, such as App Crashes, Avg Screen Load Time, and Page Loads, refer to the [App Experience Metrics](https://pulse.conviva.com/learning-center/content/eco/eco_metrics.html) page in the Learning Center.

 </details>

+### Auto-collection of SSE Events (EventStream via Fetch API)

+The Conviva JavaScript Agent SDK supports auto-collection of Server-Sent Events (SSE) when they are delivered as an `eventstream` response via the Fetch API.
+This enables tracking of real-time server-push events in modern web applications.

+- **Current Coverage:**
+  - At present, only events of type `conversation_message` are automatically collected and tracked.
+  - Additional SSE event types may be supported in future releases.

+No extra configuration is required—if your application receives SSEs as an `eventstream` through Fetch, supported events will be tracked automatically.

 ### Limitations